oracle-livelabs/security/data-safe/assess-database-users/assess-database-users.md

     - User name
     - Target database name
     - Date and time when the user was created
-    - Risk level - Hover over the question mark to view what constitutes a critical risk user.
+    - Potential risk level - Hover over the question mark to view what constitutes a critical risk user.
     - User type
     - User profile
     - Privileged roles (the Admin roles granted to the user)